Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Said Vishwanath—product manager for an IT company in Bangalore.

 Vishwanath is not just another guy who is earning and having a successful career.
-To be honest, he takes his personal finance pretty seriously.
+To be honest, he takes his personal finances pretty seriously.

-Surprisingly he also had a conscious repulsive tendency towards investment insurances, particularly ULIPs.
+He used to tell me interesting stories about Money Management and lessons for handling personal finance better.
+Surprisingly he also had a conscious repulsive tendency towards investment insurance, particularly ULIPs.
 Instead, he had his investments in ELSS funds and PPF among other instruments for tax benefits.

 He had all the basics done right and showed excellent commitment.
 For a person who is not in the industry of personal finance or even finance, I must say his ‘portfolio’ was in pretty good shape.

-On a dreadful day, Vishwanath woke up to a notification that made him realize how much out of control everything is.
+On a dreadful day, Vishwanath woke up to a notification that made him realize how much out of control everything was.

 The notification on his phone read: